-Research conducted over the last two decades has suggested that these sorts of initiatives lead to students growing up with higher levels of creativity, leadership skills, and emotional intelligence.
-Furthermore, they even lead to improved academic performance and significantly better mental health.
+Recent research has suggested that these sorts of initiatives lead to students growing up with higher levels of creativity, leadership skills, and emotional intelligence (Leventhal et al., 2015).
+Furthermore, they even lead to improved academic performance and significantly better mental health (Adler, 2016).

-With the unprecedented levels of anxiety and depression in the world today, proactively raising children to effectively handle these problems may be the best antidote we can provide.
+With high levels of anxiety and depression in the world today, proactively raising children to handle these problems effectively may be the best antidote we can provide.

 If you want to learn more about positive education, try watching these videos on the subject.
 We would also love to hear any additional ideas in our comments section.

-This video gives a very brief introduction to positive education and the role it can have on a student’s well-being.
-It also delves into what specific techniques from positive psychology are used in positive education.
+This video gives a very brief introduction to positive education and the role it can have on a student’s wellbeing.
+It also delves into the specific positive psychology techniques used in positive education.